mgedmin/taghelper.vim/README.rst

 Inspired by Michal Vitecek's pythonhelper.vim_ and my chelper.vim_.
 Intended to replace both of them.

-Needs Vim 7.x built with Python support.
+Needs Vim 8.0.0251 or newer, built with Python support.

 Supports multiple languages: